Mastering Featured Snippets: A Technical SEO Guide

 Remember those snippet types we discussed earlier?
 Now, let's tailor your on-page optimization to match.

 • List Snippets: Use <ol> or <ul> tags to create well-structured lists.
-Ensure each list item is clearly defined.
+Ensure each list item is clearly defined and logically ordered if it's a numbered list.

 Imagine a healthcare provider wants to capture the featured snippet for "Symptoms of the Common Cold."
 They could structure their content with an <h2> tag like "What are the Symptoms of a Cold?" followed by a bulleted list of symptoms.
 Similarly, a financial institution could use a table to compare different types of investment accounts, optimizing for table snippets.